kubeflow/website/content/en/docs/ibm/create-cluster.md

 * Step 6.
 Attach a public gateway

-This step is mandatory for kubeflow deployment to succeed, because it needs public internet access to download images.
+This step is mandatory for Kubeflow deployment to succeed, because it needs public internet access to download images.

 First check, if your cluster is already assigned a public gateway: